knolukas/chain-transaction-solver/README.md

 ---

 ## 🔧 Experimental setup
-1. Set up a Neo4j Aura Instance
+1. Set up a Neo4j Aura Instance.
-2. Set up a LLM Platform (we used Langsmith from Langhchain)
+2. Set up a LLM Platform (we used Langsmith from Langhchain).
-3. Access the code repository and follow the installation guide
+3. Access the code repository and follow the installation guide.
-4. Use the provided cases for your LLM application (real_world_cases.csv)
+4. Use the provided cases for your LLM application ('data\real_world_cases_utf8.csv', 'data\exam_cases_utf8.csv').
+5. Reach out to us an we can provide a direct link to the Langsmith datasets.
-5. Access the original data sources for censored cases
+6. Access the original data sources for censored cases.
-6. The output of the LLM must contain a column 'outputs'
+7. The output of the LLM must contain a column 'outputs'.

 | outputs |
 |----------|
 | Structured output in JSON format.
 It must contain a JSON object "Cypher Anweisungen" (translated: Cypher statements) |

-8. Run the script in ct_solver.py
+8. Run the script in ct_solver.py.
 9. You receive an .xlsx output in the \output folder and a .pdf file containing the visual representation of the graph in the \pdf_graph folder.
-10. Compare columns 'identified_movable_supply' and 'sample_solution_movable_supply' for cases where result is 'Check manually'
+10. Open the '{input_filename}_{timestamp}_output_file.xlsx' file and compare columns 'identified_movable_supply' and 'sample_solution_movable_supply' for cases where result is 'Check manually'.
+    Decide if the moveable supply is correct, wrong or the case must be excluded.
-11. Make sure to exclude cases according to the evaluation guideline
+12. Make sure to exclude cases according to the evaluation guideline.
-12. Only use correct represented cases (correct KG) for the application of law-based rules
+13. Only use correct represented cases (correct KG) for the application of law-based rules.
-13. Calculate accuaracy (Correct/Total - Excluded)
+14. Calculate accuaracy (Correct/Total - Excluded).

 ## 🛠 Exception Handling